adamweeks/webex-sdk-expert-connect/README.md

   - Open a web browser to our web server at <http://localhost:1234/index.html>
   - Fill out the form data and click "Connect with an Expert" button.
   - This should take you to `connect.html` and in a few seconds, you should see our expert space created in Webex Teams!
+  - The status on the web page should also read: "Expert Space Created"

 ### Step 5: Join a Meeting with our Expert